allegro/hermes/docs/docs/configuration/internal-format.md

           "values": "string"
         }
       ],
-      "doc": "Field used to propagate metadata like id and timestamp", "default": null
+      "doc": "Field used to propagate metadata like messageId and timestamp", "default": null
     },
     // other event fields